frcdesign/FRCDesign.org/docs/best-practices/document-setup.md

+---
+title: Document Setup
+description: The best practices for document setup for an FRC robot.
+---

 # Document Setup

 In General, an FRC robot is too complicated and has too many parts to be created entirely within a single document.
 Doing so is possible, but will result in bad loading times, and likely poor organization.